 Quite a lot, as it happens.
 But the Romans weren’t the first to realise that Villajoyosa might be a nice place to settle.
 People had been living in and around La Vila (as the town is known locally) for thousands of years before the Romans got around to creating their empire.
 You can find clues to Villajoyosa’s ancient history all along the coast — and even out at sea.

 The Phoenicians came here to trade from present-day Syria and Lebanon 800 years before Christ.
 The Greeks knew it as Alonis well before the Romans built their town of Allon here.

 Even the museum building is unusual: it’s a brand new structure built behind the façade of the old town school (above).
+It was nominated for a European design award in 2018.
 Try to catch one of the guided tours; they are in English as well as Spanish.

 Among the exhibits unearthed locally is an exquisite Phoenician gold necklace (above), an Egyptian perfume jar and a beautiful 2,500 year old Egyptian flask used for flood water taken from the River Nile, believed to have had magical curative properties.

 The flask was discovered by archaeologists at a cemetery in Les Casetes, in the Creuta area of La Vila.
 You can see some stonework from the cemetery in the nearby Barbera dels Aragones gardens.

 Some of the other finds on display (including the necklace) came from another cemetery excavated in Poble Nou, across the river Amadorio bridge, now the site of a Mercadona supermarket on Carrer Jaume 1.
 Helpful explanatory plaques on the street show you the exact location.
 Archaeologists found tombs there dating from 700 years BC until the end of the Roman Empire.